The answer takes into account a few different

 writing their insurance policy.
 Because of this, insurers consider industry

-data on risk factors for different demographics to determine the risk in
+data on risk factors for different demographics to determine the risk.

 New drivers have less